 Site reliability engineering, or SRE, is a relatively new field that has seen tremendous growth over the past few years.
-As companies embrace the cloud, develop innovative products, and become more reliant on technology for their operations, they are looking for engineers who can help them design and maintain systems that will continue to work properly through any situation.
+As companies embrace the cloud, develop innovative products, and become more reliant on cloud-native technologies for their operations, they are looking for software developers and engineers who can help them design and maintain systems that will continue to work properly through any situation.

 What is Site Reliability Engineering?

-SRE was born at Google more than ten years ago, well before the DevOps movement.
 A team of engineers was asked to make Google’s already large-scale sites more efficient, scalable, and – most importantly – reliable.
-The practices they developed responded so well to Google’s needs that other big tech companies have adopted and expanded them (such as Netflix and Amazon).
+The SRE principles and practices they developed responded so well to Google’s needs that other big tech companies have adopted and expanded them (such as Netflix and Amazon).

 “Site reliability engineers create a bridge between development and operations by applying a software engineering mindset to system administration topics,” explains Google in their book, Site Reliability Engineering – How Google Runs Production Systems.
 In the book, Google discusses big concepts like service-level objections and error budgets.
 They describe their practices around automation, troubleshooting, monitoring, managing risk, building scalable systems, and responding to emergencies.
 (That’s available for free, by the way, in case you’d like to check it out: Site Reliability Engineering: How Google Runs Production Systems by Niall Richard Murphy, Betsy Beyer, Chris Jones, and Jennifer Petoff)

-Eventually, SRE became its own engineering domain, aimed at creating automated solutions for operations, like performance and capacity planning, on-call monitoring, and disaster response.
+Eventually, SRE became its own engineering domain, aimed at creating automated solutions for operations, like performance and capacity planning, on-call monitoring, and disaster response postmortems.

 “But I already do DevOps,” you might be thinking.
 “Why do I need SRE as well?”
 Similar to the way that Scrum is one way to implement an Agile methodology, SRE doesn’t replace DevOps, but complements traditional DevOps practices like infrastructure automation and continuous delivery.
 This in turn removes organizational silos and keeps data centers and software systems available.